Mdina is one of the most visited places in Malta, and it’s easy to see why.

 How to get to Mdina

-Mdina is a popular attraction among both local and tourists, so it’s quite easy to get to – even by public transport.
+Mdina is a popular place among both local and tourists, so it’s quite easy to get there, even by public transport.

 The ancient city is located just outside Rabat, which is a hilltop town in central Malta.
 You’ll find several direct buses to Rabat.